 5. Increases and clarifies the rights of the data subject

-The GDPR includes provisions regarding the right of modification and erasure of data, especially in cases of non-compliance with lawfulness.
+The GDPR includes provisions regarding the right of modification (changing) and erasing (deleting) of data, especially in cases of non-compliance with lawfulness.

 6. Breach notification

-Any data breach including personal data must be reported to the relevant authority within 72 hours.
+Any data breach including personal data must be reported to the relevant authority without undue delay i.e. as soon as it's identified.
 There is no definition of what the lowest level of a data breach is, so potentially any breach at all will require notification.

-Individuals concerned must also be notified if it is determined that they will suffer adverse effects.
+Individuals concerned must also be notified if it is determined that they will suffer any adverse effects.

 7. Severe penalties

-As you can see, the GDPR is an extensive change to data protection regulation in the EU, extending its protection beyond the existing level and scope and massively increasing requirements and fines.
+As you can see, the GDPR is an extensive change to data protection regulation in the EU, extending its protection beyond the existing level and scope and massively increasing requirements, as well as fines.

-One key thing about this legislation is the fact that it comes into effect in May 2018, which is not long from now, considering that it requires a complete overhaul in the way data is managed.
+One key thing about this legislation is the fact that it comes into effect in May 2018, which is not long from now!
+Considering that it requires a complete overhaul of the way data is managed, firms may be feeling underprepared.

 The first thing to do is get an understanding of the data you currently handle.
 You need to know all the data you process and which of it is considered personal data.

 Once you’ve determined what data you handle, you must design and implement processes for correctly handling that data, including all protective measures to prevent breaches.
-The standard approach is to establish a baseline of what is considered to be normal behaviour and then set protective measures to initially alert on abnormal behaviour or breaches.
+The standard approach is to establish a baseline of what is considered 'normal behavior' and then set protective measures to initially alert on any abnormal behavior or obvious breaches.

 Don’t forget, the process is not only about detection and prevention, it must also consider how the business will deal with a breach, including notification and response times to avoid financial penalties.